jackyzha0/jackyzha0.github.io/content/thoughts/the Self.md

 Reminds me of Indra's Net, that everything is [interdependent](thoughts/interdependence.md), [empty](thoughts/emptiness.md) of dependent origination.

 "Connective vulnerability is so frightening because sometimes we will be let down by others, unmoored from [friendships](thoughts/friendship.md) and relationships we thought were our anchors in life.
-But that doesn’t mean we shouldn’t try. (see: [nothing stops](posts/nothing%20stops.md))"
+But that doesn’t mean we shouldn’t try. (see: [nothing-stops](posts/nothing-stops.md))"

 [^1]: This content is sourced from Professor [Evan Thompson](https://evanthompson.me/)'s course materials for PHIL451A at UBC.
 All rights to this content is retained by Evan Thompson.